 International graduate admissions: the application file

-For all programmes you must upload the following documents (in PDF format) in your application file.
+For all programmes you must upload the following documents (in PDF format less than 2Mo) in your application file.
 Make sure each document is in the required language:

 • CV/Résumé

-• A personal statement (or 2 statements if you’re applying to 2 programmes), to be written in the dedicated section of your online application.
-Make sure you write your statement in the language requested for the programme.
+• A motivation letter (or 2 letters if you’re applying to 2 programmes), to be written in the dedicated section of your online application.
+Make sure you write your letter in the language requested for the programme.

 • Official academic transcript(s) (signed and/or stamped) for the entirety of your time in higher education (including periods spent abroad on exchange programmes).
 Acceptable formats include scanned copies of paper transcripts produced by the institution, electronic transcripts produced by the institution, and web-based academic records produced by the institution and containing your name and the name of the institution.
 The Admissions Office reserves the right to request official transcripts at any time during the application process.